 A GSHP solution can almost certainly manage that CoP of 2.3 or better, year round, especially if used for underfloor radiant (low-temperature) heating.
 It's a bit harder if DHW is being produced as well, eg over ~45°C. In the long-run the UK's grid electricity is likely to get 'greener' (ie less CO2 per kWh) and natural gas more expensive.
 So if you have the money and the space for the collectors and the system is installed 'right' in a well-insulated and efficient house, GSHP is almost certainly a good thing.

-ASHP is likely to have a lower CoP than GSHP, especially in winter when most used/needed, and is thus a dicier proposition right now.
+ASHP is likely to have a lower CoP than GSHP.
+Especially in winter when most used/needed.
+But a badly-installed GSHP can be beaten by a good ASAP.

 Why?
-Because in winter when you most need the heating (especially space heating) air temperature is likely to be significantly lower than ground temperature, making the system work harder and less efficiently.
-A typical ground temperature might be ~8°C or higher year round, whereas, although air temperatures are rarely below zero in most of the UK, in winter and at night the air might well be close to freezing.
+Because in winter when you most need the heating (particularly space heating) air temperature is likely to be significantly lower than ground temperature, making the system work harder and less efficiently.
+A typical ground temperature might be ~8°C or higher year round.
+But although air temperatures are rarely below zero in most of the UK, in winter and at night the air might well be close to freezing.
 And indeed at air temperatures of about -20°C or lower typical ASHP won't operate at all and you need a backup heat-source such as inefficient electric resistive heating.

-There is a propect of R744(CO2)-refrigerant-based AHSP for DHW with a CoP of ~4 from an external air temperature of ~0°C, which would certainly be ahead in CO2 terms of even the best condensing gas boiler for DHW, but most ASHP on the market won't get near to that, especially in winter, and you may be needing to replace an entire 'combi' system implying further compromises.
+There is a prospect of R744(CO2)-refrigerant-based ASHP for DHW with a CoP of ~4 from an external air temperature of ~0°C. That would certainly be ahead in CO2 terms of even the best condensing gas boiler for DHW.
+But most ASHP on the market won't get near to that, especially in winter.
+And you may be needing to replace an entire 'combi' system implying further compromises.

 Combining with Solar DHW

 Combining with solar thermal may work especially well even in the UK.
 No space-heating requirement at all for (say) 6 months, and solar meeting almost all DHW demand for the same period.

 Combining with Solar PV